bodowd/bodowd.github.io/_posts/2024-07-23-faster-exact-molecule-match-umbra.md

 uses the standard molecule comparision algorithm found in the RDKit Postgres extension and the RDkit SQLite extension, chemicalite [[1]].
-Here, I apply ideas from Umbra-style/German-style strings [[2]] to speed up exact search on molecules in duckdb by ~34x.
+Here, I apply ideas from Umbra-style/German-style strings [[2]] to speed up exact search on molecules in duckdb by ~26-60x depending on the type of query.

 ### Umbra-style/German-style strings